-) MARK MEADOWS, 1023 North Royal Street, Unit 302 Alexandria, VA 22314,))) Plaintiff,) v.)
-Case No NANCY PELOSI, in her official capacity as Speaker of the United States House of Representatives;))) BENNIE G. THOMPSON, in his official capacity as Chair of the Select Committee to Investigate the January 6th Attack on the United States Capitol;))) ELIZABETH L. CHENEY, in her official capacity as a member of the United States House of Representatives;))) ADAM B. SCHIFF, in his official capacity as a member of the United States House of Representatives;))) JAMIE B. RASKIN, in his official capacity as a member of the United States House of Representatives;) SUSAN E. LOFGREN, in her official capacity as a member of the United States House of Representatives;)) ELAINE G. LURIA, in her official capacity as a member of the United States House of Representatives;))) PETER R. AGUILAR, in his official capacity as a member of the United States House of Representatives;)))) /
+MARK MEADOWS, 606 Wind Flower Drive Sunset, SC 29685,))) Plaintiff,) v.)
+Case No. 1:21-cv-3217 (CJN) NANCY PELOSI, in her official capacity as Speaker of the United States House of Representatives, 1236 Longworth House Office Building Washington, DC 20515;)))) BENNIE G. THOMPSON, in his official capacity as Chair of the Select Committee to Investigate the January 6th Attack on the United States Capitol, 2466 Rayburn House Office Building Washington, DC 20515;)))))) ELIZABETH L. CHENEY, in her official capacity as Vice Chair of the Select Committee to Investigate the January 6th Attack on the United States Capitol, 416 Cannon House Office Building Washington, DC 20515;)))))) ADAM B. SCHIFF, in his official capacity as a member of the United States House of Representatives, 2309 Rayburn House Office Building Washington, DC 20515;)))) JAMIE B. RASKIN, in his official capacity as a member of the United States House of Representatives, 2242 Rayburn House Office Building Washington, D.C 20515;))))) SUSAN E. LOFGREN, in her official capacity as a member of the United States)))